 “Well, if you have something that you can’t wear and can’t enjoy and you’re afraid you’re going to lose it, you might as well give it back to the Lord,” she explained.
 “And since [Bob’s] passed away, he won’t mind.”

 So Mary contacted people from the Wycliffe Foundation who took care of the details of selling the diamond.
 Half of the money went “where needed most” at Wycliffe.
-And when Mary passes away, the other half will continue to be distributed to the missionaries she currently supports through a Missionary Support Plan with the Wycliffe Foundation, for as long as the money lasts.
+And when Mary passes away, the other half will continue to be distributed to the missionaries she currently supports through a Missionary Partnership Plan with the Wycliffe Foundation, for as long as the money lasts.